rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 10111011
 ```

-Once you have binary digits
+Once you have the first 8 binary digits
  of the checksum, simply add those
- to the the worksheet to complete
+ to the worksheet to complete
- the 11-digits of the 24th word.
+ your 24th word (which should now have
+ all 11-bits).

 ### Seed Word Lookup